-It is also said that such obligations may increase unpredictability, because 14. liability depends on the particular circumstances of each case and also on the future attitudes of the courts.
-It is suggested that many courts lack the experience to examine commercial behaviour after the event and second guess the decisions that directors took in the period in question.
-However, in jurisdictions with experience of enforcing such obligations, courts tend to defer to directors' actions, especially when those directors have acted on independent advice.
+10. [14] It is also said that such obligations may increase unpredictability, because liability depends on the particular circumstances of each case and also on the future attitudes of the courts.
+It is suggested that many courts lack the experience to examine commercial behaviour after the event and may be inclined to second guess the decisions that directors took in the period in question.
+However, in jurisdictions with experience of enforcing such obligations, courts have tended to defer to directors' actions, especially when those directors have acted on independent advice.
 A further suggestion is that there is an increased risk of unexpected liabilities for banks and others who might be deemed to be directors by reason of their involvement with the company, particularly at the time of the insolvency.
-It is desirable that relevant legislation provide due protection for such parties when they are acting in good faith, at arm's length to the debtor and in a commercially reasonable manner.
-It is also argued that imposing such obligations overcompensates creditors who are able to protect themselves through their contracts, making regulation superfluous.
-This approach presupposes, for example, that creditors have a contract with the debtor, that they are able to negotiate appropriate protections to cover a wide range of contingencies and that they have the resources, and are willing and able, to monitor the affairs of the company.
+It is desirable that relevant legislation provide due protection for such parties when they are acting in good faith, at arm's length to the debtor and in a commercially reasonable manner.6 It is also argued that imposing such obligations overcompensates creditors who are able to protect themselves through their contracts, making regulation superfluous.
+However, this approach presupposes that, for example, all creditors have a contract with the debtor, that they are able to negotiate appropriate protections to cover a wide range of contingencies and that they have the resources, and are willing and able, to monitor the affairs of the company.
 Not all creditors are in this position.

-4 E.g. Directors in the Twilight Zone III (2009), INSOL International, Overview, p.
+5 E.g. Directors in the Twilight Zone III (2009), INSOL International, Overview, p.
 5.